Zeioth/compiler.nvim/README.md

 ## Roadmap

 * Command `CompilerRedo` to re-run the last selected action.
-This comes handy for languages with many options like python and ruby.
+This comes handy for languages with many options like python or ruby.
 * Unit tests for all languages.
 This project is suitable for TDD.
 Probably the best way would be to create a `tests.lua` file that call all the other tests.
 That way we could just do `lua tests.lua` inside nvim to check all languages are compiling correctly.

 If you find any issue while using the compiler, please open an issue and I will look into it, just be aware until all languages are implemented and the unit tests have been finished, the compiler won't be considered a final product.